Tina Silva, Executive Director

 I am extremely proud to be a part of a group of caring parents who have an extraordinary vision and the passion to create 307 Dance Academy.
 I have also been with 307 Dance Academy since its conception in 2010.
 I was born and raised in Casper, Wyoming and have always loved dance.
 I have been involved in the dance community for many years in various roles including; the Executive Director of 307 Dance Academy, the Competition Director for 307 Dance Academy, Studio Director at Rocky Mountain School of Dance, dance teacher, choreographer, parent volunteer, studio board member, and student.
 I have enjoyed choreographing for my students and have won “Judge’s Choice” awards and choreography awards.
 Even though it has been a “few” years since my days of dancing with the Natrona County High School POMS Team, the Natrona County Dance Team and in various school musicals, I am continually looking for ways to continue my growth in dance, including attending various workshops, attending dance teacher workshops including the Dance I.D.E.A.S.
 Seminar in Los Angeles, and the Dance Teacher Web Seminar in Las Vegas, and successfully completing college level dance classes at Casper College.
 I have a Bachelor’s of Social Work from the University of Wyoming and an Associate of Science from Casper College.
-I have been working with the youth of Casper for over 28 years, first as a games director of Wyoming Special Olympics, and then as the lead Social Worker at Hemry Home.
+I have been working with the youth of Casper for over 29 years, first as a games director of Wyoming Special Olympics, and then as the lead Social Worker at Hemry Home.
 I have been an assistant coach for Youth T-ball & Basketball and a substitute teacher at Wyoming Gymnastics Center.
-I am the proud parent of Jacob who is eighteen and will begin college at the University of Wyoming, and McKena who is in her senior year of earning her B.F.A in Musical Theatre at at Millikin University.
+I am the proud parent of Jacob who is nineteen and just complete his first year of college at the University of Wyoming, and McKena who is in her senior year of earning her B.F.A in Musical Theatre at at Millikin University.
 I feel very blessed and thankful to be able to share my days with the community and dancers of 307 Dance Academy.
-I am committed to the excellence that 307 was founded on and so excited for the upcoming dance season.
+I am committed to the excellence that 307 was founded on and so excited for the upcoming season.